 The neurovascular bundle of each rib consists of the intercostal artery, vein and nerve.
 The neurovascular bundle runs directly under the lower border of each rib.
 The vein is the superior most of the three, with the artery below, and the nerve lowest.

 Each space contains one posterior and two anterior intercostal veins which runs with the arteries of the same name.
 The anterior intercostal veins follow the same course as the arteries, and drain into internal thoracic and musculophrenic veins.

-The hemiazygous vein mirrors the lower part of the azygous vein, and receives the 9th to 11th posterior intercostal veins as well as the subcostal vein.
-The accessory hemiazygous vein receives posterior intercostal veins from 4th to 8th space and left bronchial veins.
-The hemiazygous and accessory hemiazygous vein drain into the azygous vein at the level of T7-8 that drains into the superior vena cava (at T5-T6).
+The hemiazygos vein mirrors the lower part of the azygos vein, and receives the 9th to 11th posterior intercostal veins as well as the subcostal vein.
+The accessory hemiazygos vein receives posterior intercostal veins from 4th to 8th space and left bronchial veins.
+The hemiazygos and accessory hemiazygos vein drain into the azygos vein at the level of T7-8 that drains into the superior vena cava (at T5-T6).

 Pleural drain- For pleural drainage a needle is inserted just above the rib in order to avoid damage to the neurovascular bundle which runs at the lower border of the rib.

 Enlarged azygos vein- This can result from overhydration, pregnancy, aortoazygous fistula, constrictive pericarditis, Superior vena cava obstruction, inferior vena cava obstruction, portal hypertension and any other cause of right heart output failure.
 CT scan is useful technique to diagnose this condition and can also be useful to evaluate the etiology.

 - The anterior intercostal veins follow the arteries.

 - The intercostal veins run above the intercostal arteries, which run above the intercostal nerves.